 |

-Some 28 years since he first blazed a trail across the American
+Some 28 years after he first blazed a trail across the American

 consciousness with the hit single, "Amos Moses,"

-guitarist/singer Jerry Reed has released his first true music album in
+guitarist/singer Jerry Reed released his first true music album in

 more than ten years with "Pickin'," the appropriately titled Southern

-Tracks Records release which showcases his remarkable multi-instrumental talents.
+Tracks Records release which showcased his remarkable multi-instrumental talents.
 Added to

 all this musicality is a healthy dose of Reed's trademark good ol' boy humor, which makes